nippur72/PolymerTS/README.md

 If you find bugs or want to improve it, just send a pull request.

 # Change log <a name="changelog"></a>
+- v0.1.19 (Sep 16, 2015)
+  - Extended `@behavior` to work with plain JavaScript objects (in addition to TypeScript classes)
 - v0.1.17 (Sep 14, 2015)
   - BREAKING CHANGE: (mostly harmless) Polymer.Base is now an extension of HTMLElement
   - Added `is` to Element's interface